pmacosta/pmisc/docs/README.rst

 Interpreter
 ===========

-The package has been developed and tested with Python 2.6, 2.7, 3.3, 3.4
+The package has been developed and tested with Python 2.6, 2.7, 3.3, 3.4, 3.5
-and 3.5 under Linux (Debian, Ubuntu), Apple OS X and Microsoft Windows
+and 3.6 under Linux (Debian, Ubuntu), macOS and Microsoft Windows

 Installing
 ==========